TeamPizzadilv/IS147Dilvery1/README.md

 Landon - Main Coding and Testing

-Nhu Thao - Project Manager
+Nhu Thao - Project Manager, help setting up java docs

-Zykia- Coding and Testing
+Zykia- Coding/ setting up the different classes and java docs explains what should be in each one to further understanding of whats need for the coder and Testing/ making sure the code is running properly

 Description: